Varadero Cuba Travel Guide

 Follow this chronological timeline for a smooth planning process.

-Steps to take well in advance and closer to your departure date.
+Steps to take well in advance and nearbyr to your departure date.

 Check passport validity; it must be good for at least six months past your departure from Cuba.
 Apply for a new one if needed.

 Research Cuba's visa or Tourist Card requirements for your nationality.
-Begin the process for obtaining your Cuban Tourist Card.
+Begin the procedure for obtaining your Cuban Tourist Card.

 Book international flights, especially during high season.
 Acquire comprehensive Travel insurance, mandatory for Cuba.

 Book lodging (resorts or casas particulares), as popular options fill quickly.
-Arrange airport transfers.
+Set up a ride from the airport.

 Tentatively plan major tours.
 Book Viazul bus tickets if you plan independent travel to other cities.